createrobotics/CreateRobotics/README.md

 This allows the player to do many things with the robots, whether automating moving items from A to B, building a quarry, or simply using them to automate a mob grinder.

-The mod adds almost infinite ways to automate with the robots."
+The mod adds almost infinite ways to automate with the robots!

 For help with RoboScript you can look <a href="https://github.com/Worker20/CreateRobotics/wiki/Programming-Mechanic">here</a>.